Introduction

 Spotlight on Planet 51

 It is only ten years later that it struck me : using spot lights allowed us to focus more on certain areas very easily.
 I remember that I used the cone angle on every single shot of this movie.
-It became an automatism.
+It became like an automatism to me.
 You don’t want to light everything equally.
 Even if it is the sun.
 Otherwise, what’s the point ?

 Distant light on The Star